1. Home

 2.0 | Canvas

-3.0 | Media library panel
+3.0 | Media Library Panel

 On the left you will find a panel showing media files you’ve already uploaded to the media library.
 These can be videos, but also audio files or images.
 Use the upload button to add new media files.